 Graphical display of the mean slopes of the standardized mean HR for each interval

-## Research goal 2: Prediction of standardized mean HR and mean slopes with teaching experience and self-report data
+## Research goal 2: Prediction of standardized mean HR and mean slopes with teaching experience and subjective appraisals

 Correlations among standardized mean HR/mean slopes, teaching experience, disruption appraisal, and confidence appraisal are presented in Table 3.
 Correlations between standardized mean HR/mean slopes and the other variables were mostly very small and statistically non-significant, except for the pre-teaching interval (I1), in which mean slope and teaching experience correlated negatively (r=-.27), and the interview interval (I4) in which mean HR and teaching experience correlated positively (r=.24).
 Correlations between teaching experience and appraisals were substantial: more experienced teachers had lower disruption appraisals (r=-.36), and higher confidence appraisals (r=.44).
 Moreover, the two appraisal variables were negatively correlated (r=-.37).

-Concerning the effect of teaching experience on participants’ HR levels (i.e., standardized mean HR) for each of the five intervals (Hypotheses 2a-d), teaching experience significantly predicted standardized mean HR only in the interview interval (Table 4, Interview Interval, Model 1), indicating a higher standardized mean HR for teachers with more teaching experience.
+Concerning the effect of teaching experience on participants’ HR levels (i.e., standardized mean HR) for each of the five intervals (testing Hypotheses 2a-d), teaching experience significantly predicted standardized mean HR only in the interview interval (Table 4, Interview Interval, Model 1), indicating a higher standardized mean HR for teachers with more teaching experience.
 This relationship is, in fact, in the opposite direction predicted by Hypothesis 2a.

 Neither adding disruption appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2b**) nor adding confidence appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2c**) revealed any significant effects on teachers’ standardized mean HR.